 How to get an online job with or without experience

-• Build a portfolio that highlights your achievements that were all done remotely
+- Build a simple portfolio that highlights achievements you’ve completed remotely.

 Do all online jobs pay weekly?